DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-28-collecting-more-useful-information-about-why-trainees-withdraw.md

 - changed the list of reasons for withdrawal
 - allowed users to choose multiple reasons for withdrawal
 - added a page letting users give more details about why a trainee withdrew
+- changed the check answers page to reflect the changes to the withdrawal journey
 - added a summary of the withdrawal to the trainee record and removed some details from the timeline

 ### Moving the date question